-By creating a plan, we won't get too overwhelmed when we learn something.
+We won't get too overwhelmed when we learn something by creating a plan.

-We need this to make us feel good and not losing our intrinsic motivation.
+We need this to make us feel good and not lose our intrinsic motivation.

-When we create a roadmap, we want to focus on what topic is the most important, the goal that we want to achieve, and the timeline.
+When we create a roadmap, we want to focus on the most important topic, the goal we want to achieve, and the timeline.

-🗝 The idea is to use different ideas and sessions to learn something (variety in learning).
+🗝 The idea is to use different pictures and sessions to learn something (variety in learning).

 Learn from different resources, and learn with multiple approaches instead of one.
-The book "Make It Stick" is talking about the ideas of how to make learning stick in our brain.
+The book "Make It Stick" talks about the ideas of how to make learning stick in our brain.

 🗝 A rigid mindset.

-When people consider themselves no longer a beginner, people tend to resist or stop taking feedbacks from other people.
+When people consider themselves no longer a beginner, they tend to resist or stop taking feedback from other people.